casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Building an Execution Request to Install the Contract

 The function then uses `ExecuteRequestBuilder` to install the contract to be tested.
 For this example, we use standard dependencies.
-Within the execution request, we specify the use of the `DEFAULT_ACCOUNT_ADDR` established by our genesis builder as the account sending the Deploy, and the `contract` that specifices *contract.wasm*.
+Within the execution request, we specify the use of the `DEFAULT_ACCOUNT_ADDR` established by our genesis builder as the account sending the Deploy and the `CONTRACT` that refers to the Wasm.
 This Deploy refers to our donation contract as specified in the constants above.

 After we have built our `ExecuteRequestBuilder`, in this example titled 'contract_creation_request', we will execute the request through `builder.exec` and proceed to adding any addition execution requests as necessary.